 High Levels of Plagiarism

 Across this corpora of 360 dissertations and 360 published articles, this study found 81 documents in the high DSL (15% - 24%).
 Published articles and dissertations equally dominated membership in the high DSL.
 Paraphrasing issues were the dominant problem.
-Having small blocks of text without double quotes remained a serious issue with all documents at this DSL.
+Having sentence size blocks of text without double quotes remained a serious issue with all documents at this DSL.
 More often than not, the content similarities were cited, but there are no double quote marks or indented paragraphs that indicated these were not the author’s words.
 Several of the articles used single quote marks at this level causing Turnitin to identify the content in the SSI and DSI.
 However, there were still many instances of paraphrasing that influenced the DSI.

-At the high DSL, it is practical for published articles and dissertations to be corrected without major rewrites.
+At the high DSL, it is impractical for published articles and dissertations to be corrected without major rewrites.
 However, the author would be faced with rewriting the manuscript, paragraph-by-paragraph, adding, or retaining required citations, and possibly quotation marks.
 An author who does not want to improve their attempt at paraphrasing would have to consider whether putting so much of the document in double quotes would leave a reader wondering what was original.
 However, this is a chance for institutions and publishers to influence an author’s research and writing habits.
 Providing guidance at this point could correct future issues and have an effect on the quality of research being published.
 As I was examining one high-DSL article, it was discovered that the author had not plagiarized.
 He had written a paper he published in the ERIC database and had borrowed part of it for a recent article.
+According to ERIC's submission policies:

+When you contribute your work to ERIC, you grant permission to index the material and disseminate it online.
+You do not transfer copyright to ERIC and may seek publication.

 When I excluded that source, it descended into the low DSL.
 This illustrates the due diligence an investigator must possess to evaluate each instance of similarity.

 Low levels of Plagiarism